swcarpentry/python-novice-inflammation/01-numpy.md

 standard deviation: 4.61383319712
 ~~~

-> ## Mystery methods {.callout}
+> ## Mystery methods in IPython {.callout}
 >
 > How did we know what methods data has and how to use them?
 When you are working
-> on your own data it might be something different to a numpy object, and how will
+> on your own data it might be something different to a numpy object: how will
-> you know then what methods you can use then?
-Well IPython gives us an easy way
+> you know what methods you can use then?
+If you are working in the IPython/Jupyter
-> of finding this out.
-If you type the name of your object with a full-stop then
+> Notebook there is an easy way to find out.
+If you type the name of your object
-> you can use tab completion (e.g. type `data.` and then press tab) to see a
+> with a full-stop then you can use tab completion (e.g. type `data.` and then press tab)
-> list of all methods that you can use on that object.
-After selecting one you can
+> to see a list of all methods that you can use on that object.
+After selecting one you
-> also add a question mark (e.g. `data.cumprod?`) and IPython will return an explanation
+> can also add a question mark (e.g. `data.cumprod?`) and IPython will return an
-> of the method!
+> explanation of the method!

 When analyzing data,